johannesjo/ng-fab-form/README.md

 ## configuring options

-Currently the configuration object of ng-fab-forms looks like this.
+Currently the configuration object of ng-fab-forms looks like this:
 ```
 showErrorsOn: [
     '$touched', // if element was focussed